-- 60. Leave is granted at weekends and between terms.
+- 57. Leave is granted at weekends and between terms.
 Only in very exceptional circumstances will leave be granted during working days.
 Request for exceptional leave will be submitted to the Deputy Commandant in writing through the Syndicate Directing Staff.
 All participants must obtain the necessary Directorate of Military Intelligence (DMI) forms and military passes from the D Coord before any travel.
+It is mandatory for all participants to attend all lectures and exercises.
+Excuses of family and administrative issues would not be tolerated as the course has been programmed such that every lecture, exercise and presentation is key to the overall learning outcomes.
+As such, participants are enjoined to ensure they free themselves from any encumbrance that may distract them during the course.
 The College observes the following public holidays annually: - a.
 New Year 1 January. - b.
 Armed Forces Remembrance Day -15 January - c.
 Eid el Maulud Subject to declaration by the Federal Government. - d.
 Good Friday Subject to declaration by the Federal Government. - e.
 Easter Monday Subject to declaration by the Federal Government. - f.
 Labour Day 1 May. - g.
 Democracy Day 12 June. - h.
 Eid el Fitr Subject to declaration by the Federal Government. - i.
 Eid el Kabir Subject to declaration by the Federal Government. - j.
 Independence Day 1 October. - k.
 Christmas Day 25 December. - I. Boxing Day 26 December.